Organization & Admin

 Configure your organization, manage users and teams, and customize ListerLeo for your operation.

 Organization settings control the global behavior of ListerLeo for your entire team.
-These settings serve as defaults that can be overridden at the vendor, lot, or item level through the settings cascade.
+These settings serve as defaults that can be overridden at the auction, vendor, or lot level through the settings cascade (Lot → Parent Lot(s) → Vendor → Auction → Organization → System Default).

 • Organization Name — Displayed across the interface and on exports.